HOA board member responsibilities explained

 Secretary

 Handling all communication, documentation, and record-keeping for the board, the secretary role is essential to a high-performing board.
 As the document archivist for the board, the secretary is responsible for compliance with legal requirements, meeting deadlines, and recording all minutes.
-A good secretary is organized, can multitask, and knows how to develop agendas, keeping the board on-task during meetings.
+A good secretary is organized, can multitask, and knows how to develop agendas, keeping the board on-task during board meetings.
 The best secretaries have an excellent eye for detail, are organized and efficient, and are good communicators.

 Treasurer